SimTO: A two-stage, simulation-driven topology optimization framework for bespoke soft robotic grippers: Introduction

-In response, we introduce \emph{SimTO}, a framework that enables high-resolution topology optimization by automatically extracting load cases from a contact-based physics simulator, overcoming the need for \emph{a priori} load specification.
-This approach is particularly advantageous for problems where rich load cases are difficult to obtain.
-Our \textbf{key contributions} are summarized as follows: \begin{itemize} \item We present a novel framework called \emph{SimTO} that enables high-resolution topology optimization by automatically extracting load cases from a physics simulator, eliminating the need for \emph{a priori} load specification. \item For problems involving design-dependent loads, \emph{SimTO} enables an iterative optimization process that continually refines both the design and its corresponding loads.
-By repeatedly alternating between simulation-based load extraction and topology optimization, we incrementally arrive at highly specialized soft grippers for feature-rich objects. \item Further experimentation demonstrates that our specialized soft gripper designs possess a strong ability to generalize to out-of-domain objects. \end{itemize}
+\item For problems involving design-dependent loads, \emph{SimTO} enables an iterative optimization process that continually refines both the design and its corresponding loads.
+By repeatedly alternating between dynamic, simulation-based load extraction and topology optimization, we incrementally arrive at highly specialized soft grippers for feature-rich objects.

+\item Experiments show that our specialized grippers achieve high grasp success rates across varying object poses, strong generalization to a set of unseen objects and higher grasp forces than a generalist design produced by conventional TO methods. \end{itemize}